aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 ### 7.2.2.
 Keeper-Specific Powers

-A keeper within their own keeper zone, except in the situation described in *7.2.2.B.*, is considered to be a protected keeper.
+A keeper within their own keeper zone, except in the situation described in *[7.2.2.B.](#722-keeper-specific-powers)*, is considered to be a protected keeper.

 A. A protected keeper has the following powers:

 i.
-While a protected keeper has sole possession of the Quadball, opposing players may not contact, interact with, or attempt to steal the Quadball from the keeper (see: *6.3.
-Contact Legalities*).
+While a protected keeper has sole possession of the Quadball, opposing players may not contact, interact with, or attempt to steal the Quadball from the keeper (see: *[6.3.
+Contact Legalities](#63-contact-legalities)*).

 a.
 Sole possession of the Quadball must be established before this immunity from contact goes into effect.

 ii.
 A protected keeper is immune from being knocked out by live dodgeballs.

-B. Once any player on the keeper’s team possesses the (live) Quadball outside their keeper zone:
+B. Once any player on the keeper's team possesses the (live) Quadball outside their keeper zone:

 i.
 The keeper loses all powers listed above.

 ii.
-The powers listed above can be regained when their team’s drive ends.
+The powers listed above can be regained when their team's drive ends.

 ## 7.3.
 OFFENSE, DEFENSE, AND DRIVES